-Students will have two days' time for the first day missed, and one day for each day missed thereafter to make up their work.
+- Unplanned Absences (illness, family emergency, etc.) Students will have two days' time for the first day missed, and one day for each additional day missed to make up their work.
 Extended absences due to illness and other extenuating circumstances will be dealt with on an individual basis.
-Incomplete make-up work may lead to loss of credit.
+Incomplete make-up work may lead to loss of credit. - Planned Absences (family vacation, appointments, school sponsored event, funeral, etc.) Students will need to notify the school and complete the pre-planned assignment document with their teachers and submit final copy to the office.
+Assignments that are due while the student is gone on a planned absence will be due no later than the day after the student returns to school, unless otherwise arranged by the individual teacher(s).